Dialogic/dialogic-rest-cpp/README.md

 ## Installing and Building the Demo ##

-The minimum XMS system version is 2.3.
+The minimum XMS system version is 2.3, SU 1.
+This should be available Novermber 15, 2014.
 Older versions will not work.

 Two additional libraries must be installed and ready for use before building the demo: